Language | English (US) |

 Exercise: Exploring the build system - In this exercise, we will explore the build system in more detail.

-Presentation: Introduction to the concept of layers, creating a layer, file structure and directories of a layer, layer.conf variables, bitbake-layers and yocto-check-layer tools.
+Presentation: Introduction to the concept of layers, creating a layer, file structure and directories of a layer, layer.conf variables, dynamic layers, bitbake-layers and yocto-check-layer tools.

-Exercise: Creating layers - In this exercise, we will learn how to create and configure layers with the Yocto Project.
+Exercise: Creating layers - In this exercise, we will learn how to create and configure layers.

 Presentation: Introduction to recipes, recipes vs packages, structure of a recipe, main variables used in recipes, inheriting classes and implementing tasks, how a recipe is processed step-by-step, directory output and logs.

-Exercise: Developing recipes - In this exercise, we will learn how to create recipes with the Yocto Project.
+Exercise: Developing recipes - In this exercise, we will learn how to develop recipes for the Yocto Project.

 Presentation: Advanced recipe concepts, BitBake variable assignment syntax, overrides and variable flags, append files, PACKAGECONFIG, include and require directives, versioning and priority, debugging recipes, devshell, oe-pkgdata-util and other tools, QA checks.

-Exercise: Customizing images - In this exercise, we will learn how to customize the images generated with the Yocto Project.
+Exercise: Customizing images - In this exercise, we will learn how to generate customized images using the Yocto Project.

-Presentation: BSP layers development, creating a BSP layer, machine configuration files, machine common variables, provides mechanism, U-Boot and kernel related variables, machine features, creating bootloader recipes, creating kernel and kernel module recipes, applying patches and changing kernel configuration, kernel advanced metadata.
+Presentation: BSP layers development, creating a BSP layer, machine configuration files, machine common variables, provides mechanism, U-Boot and kernel related variables, machine features, WIC images, formfactor files, creating bootloader recipes, creating kernel and kernel module recipes, applying patches and changing kernel configuration, advanced metadata (kernel cache).

-Exercise: Developing and customizing BSPs - In this exercise, we will learn how to create machine configuration files and customize BSPs in the Yocto Project.
+Exercise: Developing and customizing BSPs - In this exercise, we will learn how to create and customize BSPs using the Yocto Project.

 Presentation: Working with SDKs (Software Development Kits), components of an SDK (toolchain, sysroot, scripts and additional tools), toolchain types, generating SDKs, meta-toolchain, populate_sdk and populate_sdk_ext, installing and using SDKs, Extensible SDK (eSDK) and the devtool tool.

-Exercise: Generating and using SDKs - In this exercise, we will learn how to compile, install and use the Yocto Project Extensible SDK.
+Exercise: Generating and using SDKs - In this exercise, we will learn how to generate, install, and use the Yocto Project’s Extensible SDK.

-Presentation: Additional tools and resources, license management, shared state cache, build history, Toaster, recipetool, build tools (build appliance, CROPS, Autobuilder).
+Presentation: Additional tools and resources, license management, shared state cache, SBOM generation, CVE checker, build history, Toaster, recipetool, VSCode extension, build tools (build appliance, CROPS, Autobuilder).

-Exercise: Exploring additional tools and resources - In this exercise, we will learn how to use some additional tools from the Yocto Project.
+Exercise: Exploring additional tools and resources - In this exercise, we will learn how to use some additional tools provided by the Yocto Project.

 Presentation: Final considerations, study links and references, books, conclusion.